 But Luisa’s kitchen, with her table and chairs, is a market square.

 We ate spaghetti, chicken, salad, cakes, cookies.
 We drank home-made wine, then grappa in our espresso.
 The dog barked.
 George knocked over his water dish.
 The neighbour’s kids bounced on and off various laps, gurgling that pleasure laugh they do.
 They lobbied for candy from the giant candy jar on the sideboard.
 They ran down the garden path to check on the grappa production, then ran back while we sat and talked, our chairs pushed slightly away from the table.
 All of us kids to Luisa in her glorious irrational kitchen.

 I wrote this story in 2010.
-Luisa is 90 something now, at the end of her life, no longer inhabiting her kitchen.
-Women of that generation owned their kitchens.
+Luisa is gone now and one of her grand kids has her kitchen.
+I don’t know if he owns it but women of that generation owned their kitchens.
 And she owned this one.
 My mother owned hers, too.
 It is where Luisa made her husband’s work lunch, fed her family, made pastries for the church bazaar, fed the dog.
-Now, in the hospital, her kitchen is brought to her in tiny flavours, like grated Parmessan for the hospital soup.
-I like the way George is able to provide for Luisa from the same kitchen with the same care she once gave him.
+When she was in the hospital, her kitchen was brought to her in tiny flavours, like grated Parmessan for the hospital soup.
+I liked the way George was able to provide for Luisa from the same kitchen with the same care she once gave him.